great-expectations/great_expectations/tests/integration/test_definitions/gcs/README.md

 GCS = Google Cloud Storage

-GCS is a blob store similar to s3.
+GCS is a blob store similar to AWS S3 and Microsoft ABS.